 Evaluation of the psychological implications of the scale revealed that FFMQ has strong validity.
 Repeated administration of the test pointed at high test-retest reliability and internal consistency of the assessment; both for the long-form and shorter versions of it.

-Studies on a large-scale population including students, professionals, and clinically depressed individuals proved that FFMQ is a predictor for positive thinking, an overall uplifted mood, and subjective feelings of well-being (Baer et al., 2006; Bohlmeijer, Klooster, Fledderus, Veehof, and Baer, 2011).
+Studies on a large-scale population including students, professionals, and clinically depressed individuals proved that FFMQ is a predictor for positive thinking, an overall uplifted mood, and subjective feelings of wellbeing (Baer et al., 2006; Bohlmeijer, Ten Klooster, Fledderus, Veehof, & Baer, 2011).

 Furthermore, research on regular meditators and non-meditators who took the test indicated that regular practitioners had higher scores than non-meditators, proving the direct positive correlation between meditation and mindfulness (Bohlmeijer et al., 2011).

-Construct validity, which is ideally one of the biggest concerns of psychometrists for proving the usefulness of a scale, is relatively high and stable for this test across cultures and different age groups (Crocker and Algina, 2008).
+Construct validity, which is ideally one of the biggest concerns of psychometrists for proving the usefulness of a scale, is relatively high and stable for this test across cultures and different age groups (Crocker & Algina, 1986).
 Construct validation of the analysis offered substantial value to its definition and application.
-It standardized the results and asserted their efficacy for predicting mindful self-awareness (Levinson, Stoll, Kindy, Merry, and Davidson, 2014).
+It standardized the results and asserted their efficacy for predicting mindful self-awareness (Levinson, Stoll, Kindy, Merry, & Davidson, 2014).

 Dr. Ruth Baer conducted a factor analysis of the five facets of FFMQ in 2006.
-Her studies revealed that the hierarchical structure of the factors justify the traits that each element claims to measure (Baer et al., 2006; Baer et al., 2008; Khoury et al., 2013).
+Her studies revealed that the hierarchical structure of the factors justify the traits that each element claims to measure (Baer et al., 2006; Baer et al., 2008).

 Overall, the Five Facet Mindfulness Questionnaire is an established and valid psychometric self-assessment for mindfulness.
 The five subscales of the test provide a meaningful estimate of how aware the respondent is at the moment.
-Besides, they also assess the impact of the mindful interventions he has undertaken earlier (Campbell and Fiske 1959).
+Besides, they also assess the impact of the mindful interventions he has undertaken earlier (Campbell & Fiske, 1959).

 Based on your general opinion about yourself, rate the following statements as is right for you: